 ❑ Prep your files for pre-press and printing.
 If you’re working with a print provider who is handling your design work, you won’t have to worry about this part.
 They’ll do it for you.
 Otherwise, follow your print providers file submission checklist.

-By following this checklist, you can create a brochure that effectively communicates your message, grabs your audience's attention, and drives sales for your business.
+By following this checklist, you can create a brochure that effectively communicates your message, grabs your audience's attention, and drives sales for your client's business or yours.
 Done right, your brochure will deliver results for the long term.

 Download the checklist in Word here.